ameisner/lsst_decam_recipe/README.md

 config.calibrate.photoRefObjLoader.filterMap={'u': 'g', 'Y': 'y', 'VR': 'r'}
 ```

-In this case, VR is being mapped to r-band.
+In the above case, VR is being mapped to r-band.
 It is also possible to instead map VR to g-band:

 ```
 config.charImage.refObjLoader.filterMap={'u': 'g', 'Y': 'y', 'VR': 'g'}